 Posted - 27 May 2019 : 00:58:41

 While the BMS Multiplayer (MP) code is certainly stable, if the correct SOPs are not followed it can cause serious issues.
-This SOP must be followed for all official 185th MP sessions using BMS 4.34 otherwise the enjoyment of everyone could be ruined.
+This SOP 3 must be followed for all 185th MP sessions using BMS otherwise the enjoyment of everyone could be ruined.

 2. All Sqn members and cadets must have completed Dunc's NAT test.
 Any issues resulting from the test are to be investigated to ensure they do not impact MP flights.
 Further details of the test, including link and pass parameters, can be found here.

-3. Low frame rates can cause warping and stuttering issues for everyone in the MP environment.
+4. Low frame rates can cause warping and stuttering issues for everyone in the MP environment.
 All members must ensure they adjust their graphics settings to maintain a minimum of 26 FPS in BMS including around airbases and when both the TGP and WPN pages are in use.
 See pages 6-40 and 6-41 of the BMS Technical Manual for more details on how to improve FPS.

 Hosting a MP Session

-8. Prior to starting the host/server, you should start a single player TE to confirm that all devices such as Track IR, HOTAS and MFDs are working correctly in the 3D world.
+9. Before starting to host, you should confirm that all devices such as Track IR, HOTAS and MFDs are working correctly.

-16. As host, your computer needs to be able to sustain a frame rate of 26 FPS or better.
+17. As host, your computer needs to be able to sustain a frame rate of 26 FPS or better.
 Anything less than this will cause stuttering and pausing issues with clients.
-See Paragraph 3 for details on how to achieve and test this.
+See Paragraph 4 above for details on how to achieve and test this.

-17. Ensure the "IVC Enabled" and "IVC Auto Gain Control" boxes are selected.
-If you are hosting IVC then enter 127.0.0.1 or localhost as the IVC IP address and a password if you want to set one.
+18. Ensure the "IVC Enabled" and "IVC Auto Gain Control" boxes are selected.
+If you are hosting IVC then enter 127.0.0.1 as the IVC IP address and a password if you want to set one.
 If you are not hosting IVC, enter the IVC server IP address and any password.

 Joining a Server as a Client